 Starting in Fall 2020, PBS established an Early Career Colloquium (ECC).
-This inaugural year is specifically dedicated to learning from and promoting under-represented minority scholars.
+This inaugural year is specifically dedicated to learning from and promoting scientists from historically excluded groups.
 One goal of this series is to fill a gap in providing exposure and networking opportunities for early career researchers, even before they have entered the job market.

 PBS aims to promote equitable access to science education in our community, the city of Baltimore.
 Promoting the exchange of scientific content, thinking, and resources between JHU scientists and schools/teachers/scientists in Baltimore City is a critical step towards mitigating the effects of prejudice and classism that prevent science from being broadly accessible.